• Skip to primary navigation

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!

-This sugar free cranberry sauce is so easy to make with orange juice, grated apple, vanilla extract and cinnamon.
+This healthy cranberry sauce is so easy to make with orange juice, grated apple, vanilla extract and cinnamon.
 It's perfect for Thanksgiving or Christmas and is paleo and Whole30 compliant!

 Print Pin Rate